Is ADHD A Methylation Problem?

 These are just a few of the thousands of functions that happen every second that require methyl groups

-Bottom line: Methylation is a core process that impacts just about everything
+Bottom line: Methylation is a core process that occurs thousands of time a second and impacts just about everything

 All Roads Lead Back To Nourishment, Even With Methylation